-The specifications and design information contained in this manual were correct at the time it was printed.
+The specifications and design information contained in this manual were correct at the time this machine was manufactured.
 It is John Deere's policy to continually improve and update our machines.
 Therefore, the specifications and design information are subject to change without notice.
 Wherever applicable, specifications and design information are in accordance with SAE and ICED standards.

-Copyright © 1973 DEERE & COMPANY Moline, Illinois All rights reserved
+Copyright 1973 DEERE & COMPANY Moline, Illinois All rights reserved